GeekyTheory/Automatic-API-REST/README.md

 ## Features

-1. Creation of a powerful REST API of your MySQL Data Base in Seconds.
+* Creation of a powerful REST API of your MySQL Data Base in Seconds.
-2. Management of the API in situ, it is not neccesary an extra database.
+* Management of the API in situ, it is not neccesary an extra database.
-3. Private tables and columns.
+* Private tables and columns.
-4. Well-Design URIs format.
+* Well-Design URIs format.
-5. Custom queries.
+* Custom queries.

+## Dependencies

+* PHP5
+* MySQL
+* Apache o Nginx

 ## Installation